Alphabetical List of Posts

 • Mildred Roberts Helms

-1907–2002 Community activist, encouraged the building of affordable housing in Clinton Hill.
+1907-2002 Mildred Helms was a community activist, who encouraged the building of affordable housing in Clinton Hill.
 In 1972, she helped found the Clinton Hill Area Development Corp which built 151 units of housing in Clinton Hill Community Gardens.
-Mayor Sharpe James said, “She was a creative, wonderful, hardworking woman….With a ready smile, winning sense of humor, steel determination and…
+Mayor Sharpe James said, “She was a creative, wonderful, hardworking woman….With a ready smile, winning sense…

 • Mina Ginger Van Winkle